-- Guidance on the assessment of resource consents - All discretionary land use activities 1. which include: - Commercial activities (except conference, meeting and function, entertainment and exhibition, campus-affiliated office, commercial advertising and training and education) - Relevant objectives and policies (priority considerations): - a.
+- 1. All discretionary land use activities which include: - Commercial activities (except conference, meeting and function, entertainment and exhibition, campus-affiliated office, commercial advertising and training and education)

+- a.
 Objectives 2.3.1, 2.3.3 - b.
-Objective 2.3.2 and Policy 2.3.2.2 - c.
-Objective 2.4.3 and Policy 2.4.3.4 - d.
-Objective 29.2.1 - e.
-Activities that are not provided for: - i. are related to or necessary to support the Otago Museum, or have other operational requirements that mean they need to locate in the zone; - ii. support the efficient and effective operation of Otago Museum; - iii. are not more appropriately located in another zone in line with Objective 2.3.2 and its policies; and - iv. are designed and operated in line with Objective 29.2.2 and its policies (Policy 29.2.1.3).
+Objective 29.2.1 - c.
+Activities that are not provided for: - i. are related to or necessary to support the Otago Museum, or have other operational requirements that mean they need to locate in the zone: - ii. support the efficient and effective operation of Otago Museum; - iii. are not more appropriately located in another zone in line with Objective 2.3.2 and its policies; and - iv. are designed and operated in line with Objective 29.2.2 and its policies (Policy 29.2.1.3).